sar-valliappan/DiamondHacks/README.md

-# Navigator — Your Helper on the Web
+# EasyBrowser — Your Helper on the Web

 > **"Just speak.
 I'll take care of the rest."**